ihac/ihac.github.io/README.md

-This is my blog with Hexo.
+This is my blog by Hexo.
 [ihac.xyz](ihac.xyz)